The Ramban (Nachmanides, 1194-1270) understood this verse as the Biblical source for the mitzvah to settle and build up the Land of Israel:

 Rav Kook raised his eyes from his Talmud and looked at the man kindly.
 “Come closer, my son.”
 With a gentle voice, the rabbi tried to instill confidence in the visitor.

-With slow steps, the man drew near to the rabbi’s desk.
+With slow steps, the man approached the rabbi’s desk.
 He remained standing, head down.

 “Honored rabbi,” the Yemenite said.
 “I came to ask the rabbi an important question.”